olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 TODOs:
-1. What is the maximum shared memory in the AMD GPUs?
 2. How are memory banks set up? how many memory banks constitute shared memory? how much data per memory bank?
 How do you handle bank conflicts better?
-3. What is memory coalescing?
-How can using shared memory help?
 4. Why do you want to use shared memory?
-5. Why do you use __syncthreads? (to avoid race conditions between threads in the same block accessing the shared memory).
 6. What are the limits of block level shared memory?
 MI250x only hsa upto 64kb of shared memory allocatable in a kernel launch.